redpanda/BreadcrumbBundle/Resources/doc/02-Templating-Integration.markdown

 ### Access the breadcrumbs from a template

-You now can render the breadcrumbs in a template:
+You can render the breadcrumbs in a template:

     echo $view['breadcrumbs']->get('main')->render()